-- Anchor – if you want to find links by a specific anchor text or exclude links with a specific anchor text you can do so with this filtering option.
+- Anchor – if you want to find links by a specific anchor text, or exclude links with a specific anchor text you can do so with this filtering option.

-And if you want to slice and dice the data in more advanced ways, you can always click the “export to CSV” button and play around with the data.
+Finally, if you want to slice and dice the data in more advanced ways, you can always click the “export to CSV” button and play around with the data.

 If you aren’t familiar with the Top Pages report, it shows the most popular pages for any domain.